kbparagua/numerous.js/README.md

 Unobtrusive Javascript helper for dynamically creating fields_for objects for Rails.

-## Requirements
+## Minimum Requirements
-- Atleast JQuery 1.7
+- JQuery 1.7

 ## Installment